Circumpolar Rock Garden

 - Anemonella thalictroides 'double flower purple'

-in the number of shoots, however, it is in a fairly
+really any increase in the number of shoots, however, it is in a

 Arctostaphylos